 Ref.
 No. Specific recommendation Responsibility Cost estimate Timing A18 Install a dual use path immediately adjacent to Salter Point Parade which connects with the limestone walk trail.
 Works A19 Stabilise the entry into the small boat launching ramp and move the southern bollards to increase parking area.
 Works 1999- 2001 A20 Install bollards between the boat ramp and the remnant vegetation. \$800 1999- 2000 A21 Install sections of graded kerbing to improve parking accessibility and cater for fauna movement.
 Works 2000- 2001 A22 Implement an intensive weed control and revegetation program focussing on eroding riparian zones including all strata of vegetation.
 Note, planting may require watering support.
 Technical Services; Works; Schools; Community \$12 000 pa ongoing A23 Move the bollards landward to increase extent of revegetation works to improve sustainability of fringing vegetation.
-This would be undertaken in consultation with nearby landholders. e extent of Technical ainability of Services; Works dertaken in schools; community 1999- 2001 A24 Revegetate local government drain feeding in opposite Howard Parade.
+This would be undertaken in consultation with nearby landholders.
+Technical Services; Works schools; community \$1500 1999- 2001 A24 Revegetate local government drain feeding in opposite Howard Parade.
 Works \$1500 2000- 2001 A25 Create informal limestone trail close to water from Melaleuca swamp to Salter Point, which has three links with the dual use path along the roadside.
 Works A26 Augment trees within Sandon Park using large native tree stock; focussing planting in areas where the trees are dying or dead.
 Works \$ 500 1999- 2000